-This paper extends the conference paper [ZPS21] in that all parameter dependencies of the loss function, constrained by the linearized assignment flow, are taken into account (cf. diagram (3.15)).
-In addition, a complete proof of the corresponding main result (Theorem 3.8) is provided.
+This paper elaborates the conference version [ZPS21] in that all parameter dependencies of the loss function, constrained by the linearized assignment flow, are taken into account (cf. diagram (3.16)), and a complete proof of the corresponding main result (Theorem 3.8) is provided.
 The space complexity of various gradient approximations are specified in a series of Remarks.
 The approach is validated numerically and more comprehensively by comparing to automatic differentiation and by examining the influence of all parameters.

 The plan for this paper is as follows.
 Section 2 summarizes the assignment flow approach, the linearized assignment flow and exponential integration for integrating the latter flow.
 Section 3 details the derivation of the exact gradient of any loss function of the flow with respect to the weight parameters that regularize the flow.
 Furthermore, a low-rank approximation of the gradient is developed for evaluating the gradient efficiently.
 We also sketch how automatic derivation is applied to two numerical schemes in order to solve the parameter estimation problem in alternative ways.
-Numerical experiments are reported in Section 4 for comparing the methods and for inspecting quantitatively the gradient approximation and properties of the estimated weight patches that parametrize the linearized assignment flow.
+Numerical experiments are reported in Section 4 for comparing the methods and for inspecting quantitatively the gradient approximation and properties of the estimated parameter patches.
 We conclude in Section 5 and point out further directions of research.